GiladShapira94/load-project-example/README.md

 #### Get Function Object
 For gets function object you will need to use the [get_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=get_function#mlrun.projects.MlrunProject.get_function) method.
-This method allows you to get a function object based on the metadata in your project YAML file,
+This method allows you to get a function object based on the metadata in your project YAML file.
 ````
 serving_func = project.get_function('<function name>')
 ````
 #### Run Function
 For run a function you will need to use the [run_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=run_function#mlrun.projects.MlrunProject.run_function) method.
-This method allows you to run a MLRun job locally and remotely as long as there is no requirments ( if there is any requirments you will need to build a new image)
+This method allows you to run a MLRun **jobs** locally and remotely as long as there is no requirments ( if there is any requirments you will need to build a new image before you run a function)
 It is equivalent to func.run method.
 ````
 project.run_function(function='<function name>',params={'num':3},local=False)